gpuweb/WSL/Spec/source/index.rst

     Entry points cannot be called from within a shader.
 A function is an entry point if and only if it is marked with one of ``vertex``, ``fragment`` or ``compute``.

 ..
 Writing a formal rule for this would be somewhat painful/unreadable, and I don't think it would clarify anything compared to the english description.

+A function call may discard if:

+- at least one of its arguments is an expression that may discard
+- or the callee has a body whose behaviors include Discard (this definition is not circular because we forbid recursion).

 Annotations for execution
 -------------------------